 You can make the dip a day or two ahead of serving, but I wouldn’t make it any farther ahead than that.
 Also, make sure you wait to top the dip with the olive oil and fresh herbs until just before serving.

-Can I use dried beans in bean dip?
+Can I use dried beans?

 Yes, you can.